🇬🇪 Georgia Expats

 Rent & Housing

 Rent is your biggest expense — usually 40–50% of your total budget.
-Tbilisi's rental market has changed a lot since 2022, when a wave of relocations pushed prices up.
-They've stabilized since, but "dirt cheap" is no longer accurate for central neighborhoods.
+The market has stabilized since the 2022 spike, but "dirt cheap" is no longer accurate for central neighborhoods.

 Apartment Type City Center Outside Center Notes